NickKaramoff/KARAMOV_11_702/README.md

 * 18.09 - [__/mcdrive__](mcdrive/) - project to learn the concept of databases
   and their connection to Java.
 This project simulates a system that could be implemented in McDrive and/or other fastfood drive-ins.
+* 27.11 - [__/basketdemo__](basketdemo/) - little project, demonstrating how a
+  shopping cart in an online store would work.
+Supports cookies, adding and removing from cart.